Logius-standaarden/fsc-external-contract/architecture.md

 2. **Contract Transmission**: The Manager of the API consumer creates a Contract containing the `ServiceConnectionGrant` and transmits it to the Manager of the API provider.

-3. **Manual Validation**: The API provider performs manual validation of the External Contract Reference according to the validation requirements in Section 2.2
+3. **Validation**: The API provider performs validation of the External Contract Reference according to the validation requirements in Section 2.2

 4. **Contract Acceptance or Rejection**:
    - If validation succeeds: The API provider signs the Contract and returns it to the API consumer